nikolasleonhardt/wieland-group-tools/README.md

 ## 3.3 Further instructions for use

 The scripts were created and used in a UNIX environment.
 For use on a Windows machine it might be necessary to alter the nomenclature of the paths in the constants section of both scripts.
-Additionally, one can of course alter the other constants there to better fit individual needs.
+Additionally of course, please feel free to also alter other constants or experiment with the other functions provided.
 If questions arise, please feel free to contact us through GitHub.